Nick is undertaking an Honours project in 2020 on improving gene disruption methods for Leptosphaeria maculans.

 Alex did his Honours and PhD research with Barbara Howlett working on Leptosphaeria maculans, with a year in between spent in three labs in the US.
 He did post-doctoral studies at Duke University Medical Center (USA) on the human pathogen Cryptococcus neoformans and the role of light sensing in other fungi such as Phycomyces blakesleeanus.
 Alex was an assistant and then associate professor at the University of Missouri-Kansas City (USA).
 In 2014 he returned to the University of Melbourne with an ARC Future Fellowship to continue the fungal biology legacy established by Barb.
 Other biographical information is provided here.

 Kerryn completed her undergraduate studies at the University of Melbourne with an Honours year in the Department of Biochemistry and Molecular Biology.
 She first joined the Blackleg Lab as a research assistant in 1998.
 She then did her MPhil research in the School of Botany and Department of Genetics.
 After a five year European adventure, Kerryn returned to Australia and rejoined the group in 2014.
-In 2017 she started working on pollen biology with Ed Newbigin, and can be found in the Mycology lab.
+In 2017 she started working on pollen biology with Ed Newbigin and in 2020 began working with Michelle Watt and Staffan Persson, and can be found in the Mycology lab on Wednesdays.

 Naima started PhD research in 2017 in a collaborative project between the Mycology group, Ute Roessner and Josh Heazlewood.
 She is investigating the role of fungal cell wall synthesis pathways on the pathogenicity of Leptosphaeria maculans and the impact of changing the fungal cell wall on host recognition.